DanialArab/API/APIs Fundamentals/README.md

 # APIs

-This repo documents my understanding of APIs.
-Here is the structure of my notes.
+Here is the structure of my notes on APIs fundamentals:

 1. [Introduction](#1)
    1. [Web scraping vs. API calls](#2)